 Bust Half Dollars are extensively collected by date as well as by die varieties.

-CAC.
-Well detailed with attractive color and surfaces.
+Well detailed and problem-free with beautiful surfaces.

 Cleaning - AU Details.
 Very sharply struck with considerable mint luster and attractive light golden-tan toning over surfaces that were lightly cleaned many years ago.